RosettaCommons/demos/public/fixbb/README.md

 	err.txt
         score.sc

+At any time, the output files can be deleted selectively by running the clean.sh script ("bash clean.sh").

 UNDERSTANDING THE RUN:

 Open the 1l2y_0001.pdb (output) file and the 1l2y.pdb (input) file in PyMol or another molecular viewer.
 Note the changes to side-chain rotamers.
 Although the optimal rotamer found by Rosetta for certain residues, such as tryptophan 6, is close to that in the input structure, other, more surface-exposed residues, vary more.
 This is to be expected.